bortreg/betterthanprism/README.md

 # betterthanprism
-Here is a bit about myself
-  I like to drink red tea and eat plain salads.
-  Sometimes I work at coffee places.
-  I am trying to make nicer graphs with fewer mistakes.
+I am an immunologist that likes to make graphs for fast data visualization and exploration.